-increase could be attributed to fossil fuel combustion, and continued use of fossil fuels would result in further increases of CO2 levels in the atmosphere.10 The report projected that based on current fuel usage, atmospheric CO2 concentrations would reach 370 ppm by 2000-exactly what came to pass.11 All of this research was summarized and shared with API members, including Defendants.12
+increase could be attributed to fossil fuel combustion; and continued use of fossil fuels would result in further increases of CO2 levels in the atmosphere.10 The report projected that based on current fuel usage, atmospheric CO2 concentrations would reach 370 ppm by 2000-exactly what it turned out to be.11 All of this research was summarized and shared with API members, including Defendants.12

-A 1977 presentation and 1978 briefing by senior Exxon scientist James F. Black warned the Exxon Corporation Management Committee that CO2 concentrations were building in the Earth's atmosphere at an increasing rate, that CO2 emissions were attributable to fossil fuels, and that CO2 would contribute to global warming.13 Speaking to the emerging scientific consensus on climate change at the time, Black acknowledged that there was general scientific agreement that carbon
+A 1977 presentation and 1978 briefing by senior Exxon scientist James F. Black warned the Exxon Corporation Management Committee that CO2 concentrations were building in the Earth's atmosphere at an increasing rate, that CO2 emissions were attributable to fossil fuels, and that CO2 was contributing to global warming.13 Speaking to the emerging scientific consensus on climate change at the time, Black acknowledged that there was general scientific agreement that carbon visited Jan.
+25, 2019).